Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-Here we have introduced the \emph{orbital plane precession} $\varpi$ of the orbit defined by $\varpi\equiv-\bm{\lambda}\cdot \ud \bm{\ell}/\ud t$.
-Next we impose the restriction to quasi-circular precessing orbits which is defined by the conditions $\dot{r}=\dot{\Omega}=\mathcal{O}(1/c^5)$ and $\ddot{r}=\mathcal{O}(1/c^{10})$ so that $v^2 = r^2\Omega^2+\mathcal{O}(1/c^{10})$; see Eqs.~\eqref{rOmdot}.
+Here we have introduced the \emph{orbital plane precession} $\varpi$ of the orbit defined by $\varpi\equiv-\bm{\lambda}\cdot \dd \bm{\ell}/\dd t$.
+Next we impose the restriction to quasi-circular precessing orbits which is defined by the conditions $\dot{r}=\dot{\Omega}=\calO(1/c^5)$ and $\ddot{r}=\calO(1/c^{10})$ so that $v^2 = r^2\Omega^2+\calO(1/c^{10})$; see Eqs. \eqref{rOmdot}.
 Then $\bm{\lambda}$ represents the direction of the velocity, and the precession frequency $\varpi$ is proportional to the variation of $\bm{\ell}$ in the direction of the velocity.
 In this way we find that the equations of the relative motion in the frame of the center-of-mass are

 Since we neglect the radiation reaction damping there is no component of the acceleration along $\bm{\lambda}$.
 This equation represents the generalization of Eq.~\eqref{aieom} for spinning quasi-circular binaries with no radiation reaction.
-The orbital frequency $\Omega$ will contain spin effects in addition to the non-spin terms given by~\eqref{kepler3PN}, while the precessional frequency $\varpi$ will entirely be due to spins.
+The orbital frequency $\Omega$ will contain spin effects in addition to the non-spin terms given by \eqref{keplerlaw}, while the precessional frequency $\varpi$ will entirely be due to spins.

-Here we report the latest results for the spin-orbit (SO) contributions into these quantities at the next-to-next-to-leading level corresponding to 3.5PN order~\cite{MBFB13, BMFB13}.
+Here we report the results for the spin-orbit (SO) contributions into these quantities at the next-to-next-to-leading level corresponding to 3.5PN order \citep{MBFB13, BMFB13}.
 We project out the spins on the moving orthonormal basis, defining $\bm{S}= S_n \bm{n} + S_\lambda \bm{\lambda} + S_\ell \bm{\ell}$ and similarly for $\bm{\Sigma}$.
 We have

-which has to be added to the non-spin terms~\eqref{kepler3PN} up to 3.5PN order.
+which has to be added to the non-spin terms \eqref{keplerlaw} up to 3.5PN order.
 We recall that the ordering post-Newtonian parameter is $\gamma = \frac{G m}{r c^2}$.
-On the other hand the next-to-next-to-leading SO effects into the precessional frequency read
+The next-to-next-to-leading SO effects into the precessional frequency read

 where this time the ordering post-Newtonian parameter is $x\equiv (\frac{G m \Omega}{c^3})^{2/3}$.
-The SO terms at the same level in the conserved energy associated with the equations of motion will be given in Eq.~\eqref{EnSO} below.
 In order to complete the evolution equations for quasi-circular orbits we need also the precession vectors $\bm{\Omega}_\text{a}$ of the two spins as defined by Eq.~\eqref{preceqn}.
 These are given by